awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

    If the code for numeric comparison is the same on both devices, pair the devices\.

 **Note**
-The BLE Mobile SDK demo application uses Amazon Cognito for user authentication\.
+The Bluetooth Low Energy Mobile SDK demo application uses Amazon Cognito for user authentication\.
 Make sure that you have set up a Amazon Cognito user and identity pools, and that you have attached IAM policies to authenticated identities\.

-## MQTT over BLE<a name="ble-demo-mqtt"></a>
+## MQTT over Bluetooth Low Energy<a name="ble-demo-mqtt"></a>

-In the MQTT over BLE demo, your microcontroller publishes messages to the AWS Cloud through an MQTT proxy\.
+In the MQTT over Bluetooth Low Energy demo, your microcontroller publishes messages to the AWS Cloud through an MQTT proxy\.

 **To subscribe to a demo MQTT topic**